 Greater Houston Homes For Sale in Your Price Range

-We then determine your max price you would be pre-approved for, so we can determine which homes for sale you can purchase in your desired locations in Greater Houston.
-Property taxes rates around Katy, Fulshear, Richmond, Houston and others play a big role in your buying power.
+We then determine the max price you would be pre-approved for, so we can determine which homes for sale you can purchase in your desired locations in Greater Houston.
+Property taxes rates around Katy, Fulshear, Richmond, Houston, and others play a big role in your buying power.
 The tax rate of each subdivision can influence your home mortgage payment drastically.
-The example above gives an extremely low tax rate, For example, a $500,000 house for sale in Fulshear, taxed at a rate of 3.3618%, translates to a payment of $16,334 annually versus the $5,795 annual stated above.
+The example above gives an extremely low tax rate.
+For example, a $500,000 house for sale in Fulshear, taxed at a rate of 3.3618%, translates to a payment of $16,334 annually versus the $5,795 annual stated above.

 Topic: How We Can Calculate Your Home Mortgage Estimate and Loan Types

 This page explains the different types of home loans available in 2018.
 This is only a brief overview of each type.
 Contact us today.
-Terra Point Realty encourages you to do your own research beyond this website, Education is King when making a great decisions as a home buyer.
+Terra Point Realty encourages you to do your research beyond this website, and Education is King when making great decisions as a home buyer.